Skip to main content

 main.py

-There are TWO mandatory and FIVE optional parameters when calling the evaluate() function for COMPONENT-LEVEL evaluation:
+There are five optional parameters when using the evals_iterator() for COMPONENT-LEVEL evaluation:

 • [Optional] identifier: a string that allows you to better identify your test run on Confident AI.